 -Blackrock: An old fortress of the Brotherhood of Ak’rei’an.
 In the past, a combined force of Ga-Koro Marines and Po-Koro Sentinels drove the Brotherhood from this place.
 Battle damages, as well as sandstorms and stone pilferers, reduced the dormant Blackrock to ruins.
 After being eradicated from Darkmine in Onu-Wahi, though, the Brotherhood has returned to Blackrock and started to reconstruct the crumbling place.

 -The Dark Walk: One of six large tunnels dug by Makuta’s Rahkshi during the final days of his rule.
 Large enough to encompass a walking legion, it runs directly from the doorstep of the Koro down into Mangaia.
 Exudes a definite aura of odiousness, and is generally avoided.
+Akiri Hewkii has done his best to cover the entrance by walling it in and assigning guards to the hole.

 Led by Akiri Hewkii, Po-Koro lays nestled in a canyon valley in the northern part of the desert.
 It consists of a village set within the confines of thick, masterly crafted walls of stone.
 A grand gateway and the short road leading to it define Po-Koro’s single entrance.
 Inside the village, simple stone domes serve as huts, shops and inns, several new structures hug the village walls, and a central marketplace hosts a continual bazaar.
 Po-Koro maintains its reputation as the sports capital of the island, and has the best Kohlii stadium and teams.